Duration: 5 Hours

 Adults: One adult per 15 students

 DNA is the blueprint of an organism.
 Molecular biologists have discovered specialised enzymes that can cut specific genes and join together strands to build customised DNA.
 The manipulation of DNA has many applications, e.g. in the food and medical industries.
 In this session, students have the opportunity to do some genetic engineering for themselves, using restriction enzymes to cut DNA and analyse the results using gel electrophoresis.
 Students are provided with complementary and additional knowledge of the real-life applications of genetic engineering and also first-hand experience of laboratory equipment.
 This session is delivered by a current PhD researcher from the University of Manchester.
-There is a 15 minute break during the session.

 - Learn to measure small quantities of liquid using a micropipette